marrlab/DomainLab/paper.md

 # Availability
 Domainlab is open source and freely available.
 It is published under the MIT License.
 You can download the source code at <https://github.com/marrlab/DomainLab>.
 Extensive documentation can be found here at <https://marrlab.github.io/DomainLab>.
 DomainLab can be installed using the [python-poetry](https://python-poetry.org/) or [pip](https://pypi.org/project/pip/) utilities.

+# Funding
+SSB has received funding by F. Hoffmann-la Roche LTD (No grant number is applicable) and supported by the Helmholtz Association under the joint research school ‘Munich School for Data Science - MUDS’.

 # References